-- In the fifth and six seasons of Monk, Leland Stottlemeyer meets a real estate dealer named Linda Fusco whom he begins dating, but their personal lives eventually force them to only see each other via Webcam.
-Linda eventually uses one of the times she was talking with him on webcam as an alibi for murdering her former partner, but Monk exposes the truth.
-Stottlemeyer wonders if she truly felt anything for him or intentionally started dating him to begin setting up her crime, even as he throws away the engagement ring he was planning on proposing to her with.
+- In the fifth and six seasons of Monk, Captain Stottlemeyer meets a real estate dealer named Linda Fusco whom he begins dating, but their personal lives eventually force them to only see each other via Skype chats.
+Then Monk and Natalie expose Linda for using one of these chats as an alibi to gun down her former business associate.
+Stottlemeyer is left wondering if she truly felt anything for him or intentionally started dating him to begin setting up her crime, even as he throws away the engagement ring he was planning on proposing to her with.

 - Rachel ponders this in season 1 of Glee after Jesse breaks up with her.
 In season 2 it was revealed that, in fact, it wasn't.

-- Raiden and Rose have a conversation along these lines in Metal Gear Solid 2.
+- Raiden and Rose have a conversation along these lines around the point where things start getting weird in Metal Gear Solid 2: Sons of Liberty.
 She insists that she really did love him; he doesn't believe her.
 Also, by this point, he's not even sure she really exists.
 Yeah, it's a bit confusing.